LB presents the Full Story of a Football Manager who is best known by the Nickname ‘Pep‘.

-The analysis of the Legendary Football Manager involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
+The analysis of Pep’s Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-No doubt, Pep is not just known as one of the best players of his generation.
-He is widely regarded as the one of the most celebrated football managers in this modern era.
+No doubt, he is not just known as one of the best players of his generation.
+We regard Pep as one of the most celebrated football managers in this modern era.
 Now, let’s tell you the Manager’s Bio.

 Pep Guardiola Childhood Story – Early Life and Family Background:

-Josep “Pep” Guardiola Sala was born in Santpedor, Spain on January 18th, 1971 to father Valentí Guardiola, a retired brick layer and mother Dolors Sala Guardiola, a sales person.
+Josep “Pep” Guardiola Sala was born in Santpedor, Spain on January 18th, 1971, to his father, Valentí Guardiola, a retired bricklayer, and mother, Dolors Sala Guardiola, a salesperson.

 Thou he wasn’t both into riches as some of his contemporaries.
 It was football that consumed him from the early onset.

-Already from an early age, Guardiola formed the daily habit of leaving home to kicking football for hours on a square-like football field next to his father’s house.
+Already from an early age, Guardiola formed the daily habit of leaving home to play football for hours on a square-like football field next to his father’s house.

 As his dad puts it, ‘There was always a sure-fire way to make him happy at Christmas and that was to give him a football as a present.